vasouv/spring-boot-mysql-docker-compose/README.md

 1. MySQL in Docker Compose for local development.
 Will be standalone.
 2. Docker Compose to launch Spring Boot and MySQL together for development.
-3. Docker Compose to launch Spring Boot and MySQL together for QA testing.

 I think a good reason to have such Docker Compose files is to easily run the application on a different machine, without setting anything up.
 I'll also use Spring profiles to further separate the configurations.